lastdev/Addons/Overachiever/readme.txt

 - ALTERED: /ach and its aliases (/achieve, /achievement, and /achievements)

-  You can now add the name, part of the name, or the # sign next to the ID number of an achievement to search for it.
+  You can now add the name, part of the name, or the numerical ID of an achievement to search for it.
+If you put the "#" sign before the ID, then achievements that contain the number in the name aren't included (useful if you want to see the achievement with ID 500 but not achievements like "500 Fish" and "500 Quests Completed", for example).

   Example A: /ach
    - Result: Toggle visibility of the main achievement UI.